Shutters on the entry sidelights and front doors.

 In many cases, the panels will be able to fold 180 degrees and lay back against the wall on the sides of the door.
 This gives you the best of both worlds – enjoy a full unobstructed view when you want it, and close them the other times for the privacy you desire.

-With our exclusive PolyWood Shutter ,we are able to build the bottom rails larger then any other shutter company.
+With our exclusive PolyWood Shutter ,we are able to build the bottom rails larger than any other shutter company.

 The larger rail at the bottom will cover the wall space behind the shutter and start the louvers up in the glass.